jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 7 - Distributed Computing & Challenges.md

 - Dynamic - System needs to be able to alter resource usage and current loadings based on the state of the system.
 - Transparent - the management of resources and processing are hidden from the user.

+This is covered further in Topic 9.

+### Transparency & Quality of Service

+When accessing a large scale system, we want users or applications to only see the whole - rather than individual - components.
+Types of transparency include:

+- Access transparency
+- Location transparency
+- Concurrency transparency
+- Replication transparency
+- Failure transparency
+- Mobility transparency
+- Performance transparency
+- Scaling transparency

+The quality of service refers to how well systems perform when under load.
+Ideally, systems need to be able to handle high workloads and still perform efficiently.

+### Security and Trust

+Information is a commodity which needs protecting, so that it is only used for the purposes of what the user intends.
+As a result, it is of high intrinsic value.
+When considering security in a distributed system, we need to think about it in the following terms:

+- Confidentiality - protects the information and resources from unauthorized users (either locally or in transit).
+- Data integrity - ensures that information and resources are not altered or corrupted.
+- Access control - protects against interference and unauthorised access to resources.
+- Authorisation - requires a single secure access point for a user to access the system.
+- Accountability - required to know who (user or entity) was responsible for failure (data provenance, etc).
+- Non-repudiation - Entity cannot refute that something was done (e.g. access data, send message)

+## Programming Considerations

+Programming distributed systems requires us to consider the aforementioned challenges, whether they are

 - Scalability
 - Failure Handling